 Formulated document management and electronic publishing strategy and developed a project proposal for re-engineering publications

-Started as a tech writer documenting TAFE computer labs, established an automated web-publishing service for a large distributed educational organization.
+Started as a tech writer documenting TAFE computer labs, established an automated web-publishing service for a large distributed educational organisation.

 Researcher for Effective Communication in the Restructured Workplace (1994, ISBN 1 875940 11 1).